Overview

 B. You are advised that you must notify your Advisory Representative promptly of any changes to your

-financial goals, objectives or financial situation as such changes may require him review the
+financial goals, objectives or financial situation as such changes may require a review of the

 portfolio allocation and make recommendations for changes.